-When our Probate Solicitors have provided a fixed fee written quote for the agreed Probate & Estate Administration work, that fee will not change if there is nothing about the estate that materially changes thereafter.
+When we have provided a fixed fee written quote for the agreed Probate & Estate Administration work, that fee will not change if there is nothing about the Estate that materially changes thereafter.
 And yes, you can take that to the bank!

 Buy a DIY Probate Kit and “do-it-yourself”

 If the Estate you have to deal with is not complicated, and you have the time (up to a year or more) to sort out the Estate including any property, and to deal with the Estate Administration paperwork, including all the tax and legal work, then a DIY Probate kit could save you thousands of pounds in Probate Solicitor fees.

 Important Note: When you do Probate yourself you are responsible for all the legal and financial affairs.
 In other words, you can be held financially responsible for any mistakes made.
 So in the long run, particularly if you are distressed by a loved one passing away, it may be worth considering the relative merits of a DIY Probate kit as opposed to instructing an expert to help you in administering the Estate.

 We also offer a sympathetic ear when you need it most.